 Since moving to Europe in 2015, Brianne has performed at such festivals as the Krakow Jazz Autumn Festival (POL), Ad Libitum (POL), Musica Privata (POL), Festiwal Orkiestr Improwizujących (POL), Polska Platforma Tańca (POL), Ostrava Days (CZECH), Mirror Mirror Festspiele (DE), and Sacred Realism Festival (DE).
 They have also performed at the Melbourne International Jazz Festival (AUS), and the Nownow Festival (AUS).

-Brianne’s first solo release ‘Stalin and the Berlin bush’ was for the National Film and Sound Archive Australia (2015), with their next release due out in 2020 via German label ‘Edition Telemark’.
+Brianne’s first solo release ‘Stalin and the Berlin bush’ was for the National Film and Sound Archive Australia (2015), with her next release due out in 2020 via German label ‘Edition Telemark’.

 Brianne’s teachers have been Mr Yasuki Nakamura, Janet Davies, Jane Brownlee, Chris Duncan, Shi Yuan Jur, Shaykh Ibrahim Al Ansari, Adrian Keating, and Greg Coffin.